 Wheat farming stood strong after the cattle ranching industry, which began to dominate the Valley, crashed after a serious drought in the mid-1860s.
 But everything changed when the South San Joaquin Irrigation District was formed and began providing irrigation water and the ability to produce the thirstier crops grown today.

 Looking further into California’s past, the climate and water availability picture becomes even starker.
-The state’s climatological history is replete with “megadroughts” that lasted for decades and two that each lasted for over century, as UC-Berkeley professor, B. Lynn Ingram, recounts in his book The West Without Water.
+The state’s climatological history is replete with “megadroughts” that lasted for decades and two that each lasted for over century, as UC-Berkeley professor, Lynn Ingram, recounts in her book The West Without Water.
 To compound the problem, the tremendous growth in California’s population as well as its economic, agricultural and water infrastructure development all occurred in the 20th century, one of the state’s four wettest centuries in the past 7,000 years (paywall).
 Simply put, the expected volume of water that supports California’s current demand may not be there in the future, a deep concern for agriculture, the largest water user.

 No one knows for certain whether the California drought will persist or if drier times lie ahead and what that might mean for irrigation water allocations.
 Certainly we can expect irrigation water to continue to play a role in the agricultural landscape, but this drought has farmers making tough choices that have ramifications for the future about what crops to plant (water intensive vs. drought tolerant), what farmland to lay fallow and the viability of continuing to rely so heavily on water from other places.
 Who knows, the next few years could bring great rains and build the Sierra Nevada Mountain snowpack.
 If it doesn’t, there will be more difficult choices ahead.